Stage 1: Self-Discovery | Fears Reframing

 Part 4: The fear audit

-Now look at everything you have written and ask yourself these questions:
+Now look at everything you've written and ask yourself these questions:

-Is the worst case truly as bad as my fear suggests?
-Or is my amygdala catastrophising?
+• Is the worst case truly as bad as your fear suggests, or is your amygdala catastrophising?

-Am I confusing discomfort with danger?
-(Discomfort is the feeling of growth.
-Danger is an actual threat to your safety.)
+• Are you confusing discomfort with danger (discomfort is the feeling of growth; danger is an actual threat to your safety)?

-Which of my limiting beliefs (from the previous section) are feeding this fear?
+• Which of your limiting beliefs (from the previous section) are feeding this fear?

-What would I tell a friend who was in this exact situation and came to me for advice?
+• What would you tell a friend who was in this exact situation and came to you for advice?

 Part 5: The smallest first step

-If you decide to act, you do not have to take the whole leap at once.
-What is the smallest possible step you could take in the direction of this decision?
+If you decide to act, you don't have to take the whole leap at once.
+What's the smallest possible step you could take in the direction of this decision?
 Something so small it feels almost too easy.
 When will you take it?

 Part 6: Write your fears snapshot